 The result is a flavor combination that is as delicious as the cheese is handsome.
 Serve Huntsman with unsalted crackers—as Stilton contributes a bit of saltiness—sliced apples and walnuts.

-You can also serve it shred on top of chili, soup, or stew; and with a piece of apple pie.
+You can also serve it shredded on top of chili, soup, or stew; and with a piece of apple pie.
 Both Saxonshire and Huntsman cheeses are made from pasteurized cow’s milk and vegetarian rennet.

-For a wine pairing, try a dessert wine like moscato, sweet Riesling, port or sherry.
+For a wine pairing, try a dessert wine like Moscato, sweet Riesling, port, or sherry.

 Goat cheeses can be the spookiest Halloween cheeses.
 We have a special article about them here.

 See two of our favorites in photos #6 and #7.